LukeMS/keltor/rst/index.rst

 A major trade hub located on the southern coast, at the mouth of the Danchu river, and the seat of the Empire.
 Goods from lands across the Narrow Sea come in and go up river while northern goods coming down river head out for places such as the Spice Kingdoms.
 The harbor of Balashar is the busiest in the known world.
 The Danchu docks see an average of 120 river vessels (mostly barges) a day and the Seaside docks average another 50 coastal vessels and as many as 25 deep water vessels a day.
 On top of it all the city's fishing fleet, employing ships of all sizes, provides a near constant stream of vessels entering and leaving the harbor.
 Just watching the harbor accommodate this daily activity is an awe inspiring spectacle.

-The city is home to the queen of Argos, house Dorell, and the Imperial Throne, house Kalistic.
+The city is home to the queen of `Argos`_, house Dorell, and the Imperial Throne, house Kalistic.
 Each has a palace; the Imperial Palace at the west end of the Heart Boulevard and the Queen's Palace on the east end.
 The Six Pillars of the Empire are spaced along the Heart Boulevard.
 Five of them are one hundred feet high.
 The sixth being forty-three feet high.
 Each year a one foot section, decorated with carvings denoting defining moments of the year, is added to the sixth pillar.
 As with all the other pillars once it reaches a height of one hundred feet a new pillar will be started.
 The ceremony for adding a new section is part of a week long holiday celebration held each year in remembrance of the founding of the empire.
 Every city in the Empire holds some type of celebration during this week.
 The only commonality to these fairs is the theme of celebrating the Empire's birth.
 It must be noted that the birth of Balashar itself predates the Empire's by several centuries.

-1. **Imperial City**: This area houses the castle, city guard headquarters, Imperial Army barracks, strategic stores, imperial administration offices, the Emperor's Court, Argos' royal court, and a great many other diplomats, nobles, and officials.
+1. **Imperial City**: This area houses the castle, city guard headquarters, Imperial Army barracks, strategic stores, imperial administration offices, the Emperor's Court, `Argos`_' royal court, and a great many other diplomats, nobles, and officials.
 This is where the government operates from.
 Security is tight with regular city guard, Imperial Guard, and Imperial Elite Guard operating in the area.
 Still, with so many government offices, there is a level of accessibility that is maintained.

 2. **Heart District**: Politically speaking, the most powerful of the Empire's denizens live here.
 It is said that, in the Heart, one can not throw a stone without hitting a noble.
 Shops and businesses in the district are high-end and tend to be overpriced.
 Heart Boulevard is magnificent and a sight that every citizen wants to see at least once.
 Running the area between the Imperial Palace and the Royal Tower, often called the Queen's palace, it is lined with manicured trees and breathtaking statues.
 Also, the Pillars of the Empire, five of which stand about one-hundred feet high, run down the Boulevard.
 The docks in this district are most often used by the military and nobles.
 Very few trade vessels dock here.
 Also, the harbor pilots operate from these docks.
 Each incoming vessel of an appropriate size has a harbor pilot board it out in the bay.
 The pilot then directs the vessel to a dock in accordance with the Harbor Master's Office.
 Orders and updates are communicated to the pilots by flag, or mirror, or signal lantern.
 Smaller vessels are given orders on where to go by the pilot but are not boarded.
 A hill on the southwestern most section is the lighthouse's location.
 Known as Heart's Flame, it stands as a beacon for seaward vessels.
 It is also the office of the Harbor Master who coordinates shipping traffic by telling which ship to go to what dock.